apache/gravitino/docs/lakehouse-iceberg-catalog.md

 ### Schema properties

-You could put any properties except `comment`.
+You could put properties except `comment`.

 ## Table info

 ### Capabilities

-- Doesn't suppport `Distribution`, you should use `BucketPartition` instead.
+- Doesn't support `Distribution`, you should use `BucketPartition` instead.
 - Built with Apache Iceberg `1.3.1`.
 The Apache Iceberg table format version is `1` by default.

 ### Column type